bjh21/mal/docs/GC.md

 to this list when it's created.
 This can be a simple single-linked
 list: items will only be removed while we're iterating over the list.

-Add a new function to types.qx called `gc_sweep`.
+Add a new function to `types.qx` called `gc_sweep`.
 It should have no parameters, and should simply walk over the global object list, removing each object from the list and freeing it.

 Put a call to `gc_sweep` into the main loop, so that it will get called after each call to `rep`.

+#### Step 2

+There are now some mal objects that need to survive a garbage collection, namely `repl_env` and its contents.
+This will require you to implement most of the rest of the garbage collector.

+Add a flag to each mal object called `gc_marked`.
+A newly-created object should have this flag clear.

+Implement a function, `gc_mark`, in `types.qx`, that takes a mal object as an argument.
+If the `gc_marked` flag is set on that object, it should return immediately.
+If it is clear, the function should set the flag and then call `gc_mark` recursively on every object referenced by this one.

+Modify `gc_sweep` so that instead of freeing every object, it only frees (and removes from the object list) those that have `gc_marked` clear.
+Where it finds an object with `gc_marked` set, it should clear the flag and otherwise leave it alone.

+Before the call to `gc_sweep` in the main loop, add a call to `gc_mark`, passing in `repl_env` as its argument.
+This will ensure that objects referenced from it are not freed.

 TODO: restructure in terms of steps:

-step 2: Somehow protect `repl_env` from GC.
-Flush object list?
-Implement `gc_mark` here?

-step 3: Add `gc_marked` flag and `gc_mark` function.
-Call
+step 3: Extend `gc_mark` to support environments.
-`gc_mark(repl_env)` from main loop, update `gc_sweep` to check and clear `gc_marked`.

 step 4: Move GC calls to `EVAL`, add `gc_roots`.

 later steps: Make sure that `gc_roots` is properly handled in new features.

-Add a flag to each mal object called `gc_marked`.
-The "mark" phase of the garbage collector will set this to indicate that an object is reachable.
-The "sweep" phase will clear it again and free those objects that have it clear already.

-Implement a function, `gc_mark`, in `types`, that takes a mal object or environment as an argument.
-If the `gc_marked` flag is set on that object or environment, it should return immediately.
-If it is clear, the function should set the flag and then call `gc_mark` recursively on every object or environment referenced by this one.

 Now you need to add a data structure (a list or array) called `gc_roots` to hold all the mal objects that are